 What does 3-WBRC consist of?

 Both classroom and hands-on instruction.
-There are 9 riding exercises that take about 6-8 hours (more time may be needed for remedial training and/or breaks), 4 hours of classroom instruction, and a knowledge and skill test.
-Total instructional time is approximately 12 hours.
+There are 10 riding exercises with one being a demonstration only that takes about 8 hours (more time may be needed for remedial training and/or breaks), 8 hours of classroom instruction, and a knowledge and skill test.
+Total instructional time is approximately 16 hours.
+This will vary depending on class size.
 A completion card will be issued, and a MSF Student Survey form is included in each 3-Wheel BRC Rider Handbook.

 Are the requirements for personal protective gear for the 3-WBRC the same as the BRC?